PeppeL-G/course-material/src/courses/android-development/project-grading-guidelines.md

 	grade5="No magic numbers exist."
 />

-## Resources
-The quality of the resources on the platform.

-<GradingGuideline
-	gradeU="It is not possible to apply CRUD operations on at least accounts + 1 other type of resource stored in a relational database." grade3="The resources are validated so the database does not contain resources in bad state (such as an account with an empty username)." grade4="The resources are not 'minimal', but 'rich'.
-For example, if a resource represents an account, it does not only consist of a username and a password, but also of more relevant information that make sense (email, city, date of birth, date signing up, whatever...)." grade5="Not applicable."
-/>

-## Database Design
-The quality of the design of the database.

-<GradingGuideline
-	gradeU="The design is inappropriate, for example storing all resources in the same table." grade3="Primary keys are properly used."
-	grade4="Constraints (such as unique constraints and foreign key constraints) are used correctly where suitable." grade5="Data is stored using appropriate data types (especially important for booleans and dates/unix timestamps)."
-/>

-## REST API Design
-The quality of the design of the database.

-<GradingGuideline
-	gradeU="Not possible to apply CRUD operations on at least accounts + 1 other type of resource." grade3="Possible to apply CRUD operations on at least accounts + 1 other type of resource." grade4="Methods and URIs are properly used."
-	grade5="The report fully describes the design of the REST API, including which methods, URIs, headers, body, etc. that can be used, and what the possible responses (status code, headers, body, etc.) are."
-/>

 ## Error Handling
-Handling of various errors that can occur when the user is using your platform, including validation errors and database errors (both on the fronend and the backend).
+Handling of various errors that can occur when the user is using the application, such as validation errors, no network connection, the device doesn't have a camera, the user doesn't grant you a permission, etc.

 <GradingGuideline
-	gradeU="Errors are not handled or the error messages are confusing to the user (remember: users are not programmers)." grade3="Handles and display error messages for at least 90% of the errors that can occur." grade4="Handles and display error messages for at least 95% of the errors that can occur." grade5="Handles and display error messages for all errors that can occur."
+	gradeU="Errors are not handled, or the error messages shown are confusing to the user." grade3="Handles and display error messages for at least 90% of the errors that can occur." grade4="Handles and display error messages for at least 95% of the errors that can occur." grade5="Handles and display error messages for all errors that can occur."
 />

 ## Graphical User Interface
-The logical placement and usage of components (menus, sub-menus, pagination, forms, buttons, etc.), the support for different screen sizes (small smartphones, medium tablets, large desktop screens, etc.), the support for different input methods (touch screen, mouse, keyboard, etc.), etc.
+The logical placement and usage of components (buttons, input fields, etc.), the support for different screen sizes, how intuitive it is to use the application, etc.

 <GradingGuideline
-	gradeU="The frontend contains components users don't understand how to use/can't use." grade3="The placement of components is logical and users understand how to use them on a desktop computer." grade4="The frontend do to some extent have support for smartphones (for example having support for just the screen size or just the input method)." grade5="The frontend have very good support for both smartphones and desktop computers."
+	gradeU="-"
+	grade3="The user understands how to use the application without external instructions." grade4="-"
+	grade5="-"
 />

-## Security
+## Fundamental application components
-Vulnerabilities such as SQL injections, not checking authorization, storing password in plain text, improper implemented authentication, etc.
+The usage of fundamental application components.

 <GradingGuideline
-	gradeU="3 or more security vulnerabilities exist."
-	grade3="At most 2 security vulnerabilities exist."
-	grade4="At most 1 security vulnerability exists."
-	grade5="No security vulnerability exists."
+	gradeU="-"
+	grade3="Fundamental application components are used."
+	grade4="Fundamental application components are mostly used properly, such as code belonging in a service is written in a service." grade5="Fundamental application components are used properly, including the communication between them (for example no global variables)."
 />

 ## Report